Vagrancy (Repeal) Bill

 Government Spending

 The bill is not expected to have a significant impact on government spending.
-The repeal of the Vagrancy Act 1824 is likely to result in minimal, if any, changes to government expenditure as the cost of enforcing the act is low.
-No specific figures are provided in the bill text.
+The repeal of the Vagrancy Act 1824 will eliminate the associated costs of enforcement, but these are likely to be minimal.
+No specific figures are provided in the bill itself.

 Groups Affected